henriquecastror/henriquecastror_md/content/teaching/digitalcompetence20211/_index.md

 ---
 title: Digital Competence
 linkTitle: Digital Competence
-summary:  This is part of my graduating couse about Digital Competence in 2021/1.
+summary:  This is part of my graduating course about Digital Competence in 2021/1.
 date: '2021-02-06'
 type: book
 weight: 1